 Formal budget delegations remain outstanding from DSIT for this financial year, due to delays as a result of the machinery of government changes however we provide monthly reporting updates to DSIT aligned to our financial forecasts and actuals.
-The GiA drawdown is also behind this year as a result of changes in government, however this will be caught up in Q3.
+The GiA drawdown is in line with budget.

-As noted in the executive summary, we have increased the GiA forecast by ± 1.9 m to reflect the overspends in relation to the one off cost of living payment to staff below SCS equivalent ± 1.7 m and for additional resource required to address a FOI legal appeals backlog ± 0.2 m.
+As noted in the executive summary, we have increased the GiA forecast by $\pounds 1.9m$ to reflect the overspends in relation to the one off cost of living payment to staff below SCS equivalent of $\pounds 1.7m$ and for additional resource required to address a FOI legal appeals backlog of $\pounds 0.2m$.